Galvanon/index-platon/README.md

 To construct the R-tree packed using PLATON:
 ```
-In /rtree do: mkdir -p ./tree
+In /rtree do: mkdir -p ./tree #only if the directory doesnt exist yet

 ./bulk_loading ./data/data_rect_0_0.001_1000000 ./tree/tree_rect_0_0.001_1000000_aspect_0.01_0.001_10000_greedy 125 0.8 tgs ../learned-packing/cut_list/mcts_rect_0_0.001_1000000_aspect_0.01_0.001_10000
 ```